matyas-igor/GTH-Barcelona-AlTrips/README.md

 # GTH-Barcelona-AlTrips
-Project submission for the `Global Travel Hackathon in Barcelona, by AlTrips team`.
+Project submission for the `Global Travel Hackathon in Barcelona, by AlernativeTrips team`.

 **Bycicle trip panner for sustainable and eco-friendly future**